mjkaufer/CoefficientCalculator/README.md

 # CoefficientCalculator
 This is a tool to compute the coefficients of the products of multinomial expressions!
+The inspiration behind this is [here](http://blog.kaufer.org/combinatorics/2018/12/18/the-thanos-problem.html)

 ## Usage
 This code runs on python3 – maybe it runs on python2 but I haven't tested